n3s0/n3s0.github.io/content/notes/windows/deleting-local-user-accounts-in-windows-10.md

 ---
-title: "Deleting User Accounts In Windows"
+title: "Deleting Local User Accounts In Windows 10"
 date: 2021-07-27T10:17:09-05:00
+lastmod: 2025-10-08
+draft: false
 description: "Notes on how to delete a user account in Windows.
 Includes account, home directory, and registry keys."
 tags: ["windows"]
-type: post
-draft: false
-showTableOfContents: true
 ---

 ## Overview